-- 1. Students may enter the room 15 minutes prior to the start1 of the examination, and will be admitted until 30 minutes after the start - 2.
-Students may not leave during the first 30 minutes and the last 15 minutes of the official period of examination. - 3.
-Students who did not enrol may only take part if there are enough seats and test copies available.
-Enrolled students have precedence.
-To make sure enough copies/seats for enrolled students are available the examiner/invigilator may ask unenrolled students to wait for 30 minutes after the start before they receive an exam/seat. - 4.
-The student ID card2 should be placed visibly on the table throughout the exam and presented to the examiner/invigilator upon a request for identification. - 5.
+- 4. The student ID card should be placed visibly on the table throughout the examination and presented to the examiner/invigilator upon a request for identification. - 5.
 Restroom visits are not permitted during the first 60 minutes and last 30 minutes of the examination.
 Outside of this timeframe, restroom visits can only take place after consultation with the examiner/invigilator.
 Only one person at a time can be allowed to visit the restroom.
-Where necessary and feasible,3 an examiner/invigilator will accompany the student to the restroom. - 6.
+Where necessary and feasible, 3 an examiner/invigilator will accompany the student to the restroom. - 6.
 Before the start of the examination students should place bags and/or coats in the designated area.
-Whenever possible, unapproved resources (e.g., mobile phones, smart watches, wearables, notes) must be placed in the bags and switched off.
+Whenever possible, unapproved resources (e.g., mobile phones, smart watches, wearables, notes) must be placed in the bags and switched off. - 7.
+Students must hand in their examination form personally to the examiner/invigilator and sign off on the attendance list, if indicated.
+If the ID has not been checked during the examination, the student must show it to the examiner/invigilator before leaving the examination room.